These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough

-Predictions about coronavirus vaccines have become almost deafening in recent weeks, but whether the first doses of a vaccine arrive this year or not, some people will continue to get sick.
+Predictions about coronavirus vaccines have become almost deafening in recent weeks, but whether or not the first doses of a vaccine arrive this year, some people will continue to get sick.
 A medication that could prevent people from progressing to the point that they need a hospital bed or ventilator could be a bridge to a vaccine, or it could be the lifeline that could give people confidence to return to normal life even once vaccines are developed.

-In the search for such a countermeasure, monoclonal antibodies, a Nobel Prize-winning biotechnology invented in the 1970s, have become the first line of attack, pursued by at least 50 companies and academic teams.
-That includes the two-antibody cocktail churned out by Regeneron Pharmaceuticals’s hamster cells in Rensselaer, N.Y.
+In the search for such a countermeasure, monoclonal antibodies, a Nobel Prize-winning biotechnology developed in the 1970s, have become the first line of attack, pursued by at least 50 companies and academic teams.
+That includes the two-antibody cocktail churned out by Regeneron Pharmaceuticals’ hamster cells in Rensselaer, N.Y.

 Promising but preliminary data has bolstered the chorus of hope around monoclonals from top health officials.